OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 ..
     Sect<15.1>

-Like any specification, standard, or system, RTPS was designed with certain assumptions.
+Like any specification, standard, or system, :ref:`RTPS <spec-rtps>` was designed with certain assumptions.
 Two of these assumptions severely limit the ability to use RTPS in modern network environments.
-First, RTPS, or more specifically, SPDP uses multicast for discovery.
+First, RTPS, or more specifically, :ref:`SPDP <spdp>` uses multicast for discovery.
 Multicast is not supported on the public Internet which precludes the use of RTPS for Internet of Things (IoT) applications and Industrial Internet of Things (IIoT) applications.
-Second, SPDP and SEDP advertise locators (IP and port pairs) for endpoints (DDS readers and writer).
+Second, SPDP and :ref:`SEDP <sedp>` advertise locators (IP and port pairs) for endpoints (DDS readers and writer).
 If the participant is behind a firewall that performs network address translation, then the locators advertised by the participant are useless to participants on the public side of the firewall.

 This section describes different tools and techniques for getting around these limitations.